yfkuo/cse15l-lab-reports3/index.md

 `find ./technical -type d -name "biomed"`
 ```
-# This finds the directory named "biomed" from ./technical.
+# This finds the path to the directory named "biomed" within ./technical directory.
-# This is useful to verify if biomed directory is in technical directory.
+# This can be useful to check whether or not a directory(biomed) is a subdirectory of a directory(technical).
 ./technical/biomed
 ```

 `find ./technical -name "preface.txt" -print`
 ```
-# This prints the path of a file named "preface.txt" from ./technical
+# This prints the path of a file named "preface.txt" within ./technical directory.
-# This is useful when we try to find the full path to "preface.txt" from ./technical without know its in /911report.
+# This can be useful when we try to find the full path to a file(preface.txt) within a directory(./technical) without know its subdirectories in between.
 ./technical/911report/preface.txt
 ```

 `find ./technical -type d -print `
 ```
-# This prints subdirectories of ./technical
+# This prints all subdirectories paths of ./technical directory.
-# This is useful when we only want to find the subdirectories of ./technical directories.
+# This can be useful when we only want to find the subdirectories within a directory (./technical).
 ./technical
 ./technical/government
 ./technical/government/About_LSC